How to move around Merida, public and private transport

 P.S.
 Remember to get your Merida map with a list of our recommendations and Merida's free events calendar, read the article here.

 You may also enjoy reading:

 Merida has an international airport, highways in excellent conditions which connect all Yucatan, as well as Campeche and Quintana Roo, providing easy commutes from Cancun, Playa del Carmen and Tulum.

-[+] Merida is a perfect base point to visit most of Yucatan, and even Campeche.
+[+] Merida is a perfect base point to visit the Yucatan peninsula; including Campeche

 [+] It is advisable to bring biodegradable insect repellent and sunscreen, and water.
 Remember heat can be extreme, especially from April to September.